Alon-L/lines/README.md

 ```

 ### Repeat `rX`
-Repeats the line another `X-1` times.
+Repeats the upcoming content after the repeat `X-1` times.
+If no operator is present after the repeat statement, an error wil be shown.
 ```
 ; Equivalent to writing 'a1' 3 times, or 'a3'.
-1 a1 r3
+1 r3 a1
 ; [0, 3, 0, ..., 0]
 ```